St. Michael's Episcopal Church - New York City (photo: Steven E. Lawson)

 Lawson, Steven E. Exterior; interior; von Beckerath organs.

-St. Michael's Church web site.
-Exterior and interior of earlier church.
+St. Michael's Church website.
+Exterior and interior of second church building.